CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly specifies the domain (C# Deepgram STT), lists concrete API methods and actions, provides explicit 'Use when' guidance, and even disambiguates from related skills.
-The description is concise yet comprehensive, with strong trigger terms covering both natural language and technical specifics.
+This is an excellent skill description that clearly specifies concrete API methods and actions, provides explicit 'Use when' guidance, includes natural trigger terms developers would use, and carefully distinguishes itself from related skills.
+The cross-referencing of related skills for different use cases is particularly strong, reducing conflict risk.
+The description is concise yet comprehensive.

 DimensionReasoningScore